The Whole YADA Enchilada!

 - Sometimes students are shy about practicing in front of their family; please do not force them!
 Learning a new personal activity can be vulnerable and often times overwhelming.
 We recommend you let your child develop at his or her own pace.
 YADA wants learning to be as fun as possible.

 - If your child does want your help, in addition to encouraging them to practice with their CD, go over their lines with them.
 Help them to not only memorize their lines, but their cue lines as well.
 (A cue line is the line directly before they speak.)
 Also, help them to learn the plot of each scene.
 You can start by asking him or her what is happening in the scene.
 This will help your child memorize their lines with an idea of what the scene is actually about.

 Please be prompt for rehearsals.
-Late arrivals are a disruption to the class.?
+Late arrivals are a disruption to the class.
 Students must attend their dress rehearsal.
-No exceptions.?
-All production and program photos will be taken at the dress rehearsal.?
-If a student misses a rehearsal, a make-up class should be attended so that they can learn what was missed.?
-If a make-up class cannot be attended, a private lesson will need to be scheduled.
+No exceptions.
+All production and program photos will be taken at the dress rehearsal.

 YADA Ticket Policy

-- Each cast will have 2 public performances.
+- Each cast will have 1 or 2 public performances.

 - Final dress rehearsals are closed to the public.

 - Tickets are sold through showclix.com

 - Tickets are $15 each.